A Chattanooga Weekend – 3 Days in the Scenic City!

 Glass and concrete building of the Tennessee Aquarium, an essential part of 3 days in Chattanooga.

 Start the day getting acquainted with the creatures that depend on the Earth’s waters.
-As the primary downtown attraction, the Tennessee Aquarium must be part of your Chattanooga weekend itinerary.
+As the primary downtown attraction, the Tennessee Aquarium must be part of your Chattanooga 3 day itinerary.
 The aquarium consists of two sections, River Journey and Ocean Journey.
 Begin with River Journey.
 It was the first section built.
 It was the world’s largest freshwater aquarium when it opened in May 1992.
 You begin on the fourth floor and “visit” all the rivers of the world.

 Ocean Journey explores life in the saltwater.
 From penguins to sharks, even a seasoned oceanographer will learn something here.
 It gets interactive at the touch pool where you can touch a shark or ray.
 Did you know that shark’s skin has a type of teeth on it?